JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 #### Lambda result

-`let`, `run`, and `with` return the lambda result.
+`let`, `run` and `with` return the lambda result.
 So, you can use them when assigning the result to a variable, chaining operations on the result, and so on.

 <div class="sample" markdown="1" theme="idea">